 Cocoa agroforestry systems have been studied by many researchers.
 However, finding and interpreting this research is a challenge for many groups.
 The Cocoa Agroforestry Library, a new tool from the Smithsonian Migratory Bird Center’s Bird Friendly Habitat Program, brings together all available scientific literature on cocoa agroforestry to support sustainable cocoa implementation and research.
+This library complements the INAFORESTA library, which houses many older and Latin American-focused resources.

 What do birds and cocoa have in common?